 2. Add the onions, fry for 2 minutes.

 3. Add the garlic, mushrooms, peppers and smoked paprika to the pan.
 Stir with the onions for 5 minutes.

-4. Add the last tablespoon of olive oil to the pan, add half of the prawn and calamari rings, stir well, then add the tomato paste.
+4. Add the last tablespoon of olive oil to the pan, add half of the prawns and calamari rings, stir well, then add the tomato paste.

 5. Pour in the wine.
 Allow the wine to evaporate slightly before adding the chicken or vegetable stock and the saffron water.
 Stir well.

 6. When the liquid is bubbling, throw in all the rice.
 Once the rice is in the pan, it is important not to move it, so that it cooks evenly and gets that crispy (but not burnt) bottom layer.

 7. Add the green beans or peas and place the remaining prawns and calamari rings on top of the rice.
 Pour the lemon juice over the rice and seafood.
 Add some parsley and seasoning.
 Leave to cook uncovered over medium-high heat for about 10 minutes.